MatteoLacki/docstr2argparse/README.md

 This reduces the boilerplate for automatically creating command line scripts with python.
 Probably other projects like this exist, but this one is small.
-Right now we only support google style of documentation.
+Right now we only support google style of documentation, which is compatible with using Spinx with its extension: the Napoleon module.
-This will be augmented with time, and extra dependency upon 'docstring_parser' droped.
-I needed this fast.

 # How it works?